AskMeAgain/LazyGen/README.md

 # LazyGen

-This annotation processor adds a lazy¹ method to any non-final method annotated with `@LazyGen` via code generation.
+This annotation processor adds a lazy/cacheable method to any non-final method annotated with `@LazyGen` via code generation.

-¹ Lazy/Cacheable is a method which only executes its body once and keeps a copy of the result in memory
+A Lazy/Cacheable method is a method which only executes its body once and keeps a copy of the result in memory

 ## Maven Dependency